-Common Stock stockholder s an initial public offerings identified in this prosport the selling stockholders ectus are offering an a on stock of Maplebear Inc. We are offering dditional shares of common stock shares of common stocks.
-We will not receive any proceed common sto to this offering, there has ock will be between \$ mbol "CART." s been no public mark and \$ et for our common stock.
-It is currently estir per share.
-We intend to apply to list our co See th ne section titled " Risk Fa nctors" beginning on p page 25 to read about factors you should con nsider before buying shares of ou r common stock. n nor any other regulatory body has approus.
-Any representation to the contrary is curities or Initial publi c offering price Per Sh \$ are Total Underwritin ng discounts and commis sions (1) \$ \$ efore expenses, to us \$ \$ Proceeds, b efore expenses, to the se lling stockholders \$ \$ (1) See the section titled "Underwritin ng" for additional informati on regarding compensation payable to the underwriters i. nderwriters have the opt ing price less underwriti - days to purchase up to an additional missions. shares of common stock from us at the initial The u nderwriters expect to de liver the shares of con nmon stock to purchasers on or about , 2023.
-Goldma n Sachs & Co.
-L LC J.P.
-Morgan BofA Sec urities Barclays Citigroup Baird JMP Securities A CITIZENS COMPANY LionTree Oppenheimer & Co.
-Piper Sandler SoFi Stife Prospectus dated .
-2023.
+Common Stock This is an initial public offering of shares of common s stockholders identified in this prospectus are offering an addi of shares by the selling stockholders. shares of comm We will not receive any 0 Prior to this offering, there has been no public market f common stock will be between \$ and \$ p under the symbol "CART." for our common stock.
+It is currently estimater share.
+We have applied to list our comm See the section titled " Risk Factors " beginning on pag e 26 to read about factors you should cons ider before buying shar es of our com mon stock.
+Neither the Securities and Exchange Commission no passed upon the accuracy or adequacy of this prospectus. these securiti ies or Per Share Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds, before expenses, to us \$ \$ Proceeds, before expenses, to the selling stockholders \$ \$ (1) See the section titled "Underwriting" for additional information r regarding compensation payable to the underwriters.
+The underwriters have the option for a period of 30 day public offering price less underwriting discounts and commis shares of common sto ck from us at the initial The underwriters expect to deliver the shares of commo on stock to purchasers on or about , 2023.

+Goldman Sachs & Co.
+LLC

+J.P.
+Morgan

+Baird JMP Securities Barclays Citigroup

+Baird JMP Securities LionTree Oppenheimer & Co.
+Piper Sandler SoFi Stifel